Radensuaso/Strive-Homework-M3D5/README.md

 Less exercise, more complicated.

-Ex1) Get and display, using async / await, the users from: https://jsonplaceholder.typicode.com/users Ex2) Create a dropdown (<select>) that allows the user to select between name, username and email.
+Ex1) Get and display, using async / await, the users from: https://jsonplaceholder.typicode.com/users

+Ex2) Create a dropdown (<select>) that allows the user to select between name, username and email.
 Create then a filter.
 When the user types in something, you should filter the user based on the input and on the value of the select.

-Es.: select on NAME.
-Filter input = Glenna, only user id number 9 should remain Ex3) Create a function that, from the list of users, extracts only the names Ex4) Create a function that, from the list of users, creates an array of addresses as string and not as an object.
+Ex.: select on NAME.
+Filter input = Glenna, only user id number 9 should remain

+Ex3) Create a function that, from the list of users, extracts only the names Ex4) Create a function that, from the list of users, creates an array of addresses as string and not as an object.
 Like:
 {